CorgiOnNeptune/neptune/planning/user-stories.md

 ## User Scenarios

-- A user scenario is a syntactic alternative to user stories
+- A user scenario is a syntactic alternative to user stories.
 - They have the form: Given **\_\_**, when **\_\_**, then **\_\_**.
 - eg. Given that I am logged in, when I click favourite on a post, then it is added to my favourites.

+As a user, I want to create a task, because I want a reminder to do something later.
+Given that I have a task, when I click the button, it should be marked as complete